Conducting an information review

 - duplication of the information

-- consequences of the information asset being unavailable
+- consequences of the information asset being unavailable, are there adequate backups?

 - intentions for digital transition if the information asset is maintained as paper or another physical format